benbarth-legacy/family/README.md

 ![](https://media.giphy.com/media/WOIGpnJ3ye445BUQl4/giphy-downsized.gif)

 ### Q: Hey!
 What am I doing here?
-A: Self-isolation is more fun together! _Seperately._
+A: Self-isolation is more fun together! _Separately._

 ### Q: What's in store for this evening?
 A: A virtual games night!